 If you’re bringing household rubbish to the Southern Landfill

 The following items are no longer accepted in the general waste area at the Transfer Station:

 - Steel and aluminium cans

-Please separate these items from your landfill rubbish and drop them off in the waste, recycling and composting services available on site.
-Most of this can be done for free except for televisions and monitors, fridges, freezers and tyres, which incur a small charge.
+Please separate these items from your rubbish and drop them off at the recycling and composting services available on site.
+Most of this can be done for free except for televisions and monitors, fridges, freezers, green waste and tyres, which incur a small charge.

 Tips to help you plan your visit